Search features

 - MUSI Staff Email Email More info More Info

 MUSI 176.
 PRIVATE BASSOON LESSON.
 This course consists of one full hour for two credits of individual instruction on the bassoon.
 The student will become familiar with fingerings, embouchure, reed making, and bassoon literature.
-Semester course, two hours.
+Two hours.

 a section of the BASSOON LESSON (1 HR) course in Music - MUSI